Who We Are

 As you arrive, we invite you to sign our Visitor Register.
-You will receive both a worship Missallette and a copy of the Service Bulletin, which includes hymns for the day and other information you will need for worship.
-The Missallette contains the prayers, responses and details about the celebration of the Mass.
+You will receive both a worship Missalette and a copy of the Weely Service Insert, which includes hymns for the day and other information you will need for worship.
+The Missalette contains the prayers, responses and details about the celebration of the Mass.
+Our Missalettes are now printed in both English and Spanish (English on the left, Spanish on the right).
 If you need assistance in finding your place as we move through the service, a member of our congregation is always willing to help you.

 At St. Jerome’s we offer a full worship experience.
 We customarily stand to praise God (when we sing), sit to learn (when we hear the lessons, the sermon, or announcements), and kneel to pray.
 We encourage everyone to respond audibly as directed by the Missallette.